-Dr. Heather Hachigian is an associate faculty member teaching in the Graduate Certificate in Corporate Social Innovation program.
-Her research interests include responsible investment, social finance and corporate social innovation.
+Dr. Heather Hachigian is an assistant professor teaching in the Masters of Global Management Program and the Graduate Certificate in Corporate Social Innovation.
+Her research interests include responsible investment, social finance and new forms of organizations.
 Hachigian’s recent work focuses on the governance of investment institutions with an explicit long-term mandate.
 Her research has explored investment decision-making under ambiguity, shareholder engagement and integrating sustainability criteria into infrastructure investment deals.
 Hachigian has published her research in several book chapters and academic journals, including Business and Politics, Journal of Sustainable Finance and Investment, Journal of Business Ethics, European Financial Review and Stanford Social Innovation Review.

 Hachigian previously worked as a senior consultant with Purpose Capital.
 She provides research and advisory services to government, business and non-profits on impact measurement, social finance and sustainable investing.
 Recent projects include an evaluation of social finance models for migrant and refugee integration and a retail impact investing guidebook.
 Hachigian has served as a judge for the annual Responsible Investor Reporting Awards and an editorial board member for Journal of Sustainable Finance and Investment.